BrandonJew/hapster/README.md

 Instructions for use:

--Run as "python datagen.py n output" in terminal
+1. Run as "python datagen.py n output" in terminal

   -"n" = the number of SNPs